xiaoqingliu-o/Paleo-coordinate-reconstructions/README.md

 `muller2008/` and `zahirovic2022/` folders in `Plate_model_rotation_and_StaticPolygons_files/` were downloaded using **plate-model-manager**, which downloads and manages the plate reconstruction model files.
 The user guide is availbe here: https://gplates.github.io/plate-model-manager/latest/index.html

-Paleo-Coordinate Reconstructions uses the rotation file and StaticPolygon file.
+Paleo-coordinate reconstructions uses the rotation file and StaticPolygon file of a plate model.

 ------------------------------------------------------------------------